The Asset Management Review: Argentina

 The government is trying to create attractive instruments denominated in pesos to end the Argentine investor tradition of investing in foreign currency.
 Currently, owing to the high and volatile inflation levels, the instruments chosen are inflation indexed bonds denominated in pesos.

 However, Argentine capital markets are in a transition as result of the sovereign debt restructuring process and the foreign exchange controls.
 Therefore, it remains to be seen what direction that the mutual fund industry will take once the market has normalised and whether investors will find peso-denominated investments attractive.

 An increased expectation of a sudden devaluation of the peso may also reduce the attractiveness of investment in the peso.

 1 Pablo Gayol is a partner at Marval, O'Farrell & Mairal.
 The author would like to thank Fernando Vaquero, partner at the firm, for his contribution on tax aspects.

 2 Under current regulations, Argentine residents who are individuals can purchase up to US$200 per month, provided certain conditions are met, and companies cannot purchase foreign currency for savings without the express authorisation of the Argentine Central Bank.

-3 The parking period is generally five business days, but it does not apply to all transactions.
+3 The parking period is generally three business days, but it does not apply to all transactions.
 For instance, companies may sell the security immediately if they sell it for pesos, since this will tend to reduce the spread.

-4 This restriction is generally structured as a prohibition to purchase foreign currency in the foreign exchange market if the party has securities for foreign currency or transferred them abroad within a certain period (currently, 90 calendar days).
+4 This restriction is generally structured as a prohibition to purchase foreign currency in the foreign exchange market if the party has sold securities for foreign currency or transferred them abroad within a certain period (currently, 90 calendar days).
 In addition, when purchasing foreign currency in the foreign exchange market the party has to commit not to sell securities for foreign currency or transfer them abroad for a period of time (currently, 90 calendar days).

 6 CNV Regulation No. 835.